ClickCease

 What is a secured trust loan?

-A secured trust loan is a form of financing that uses an asset held in a trust as collateral for securing the debt.
-Provided the trustees consent to it and the trust has the power to borrow, any of the properties and assets held by the trust can be used to secure a loan.
+A secured trust loan is a form of financing that uses an asset held in trust as collateral for securing the debt.
+Provided the trustees consent to it, and the trust has the power to borrow, any of the properties and assets held by the trust can be used to secure a loan.

 It is worth noting that whether or not a trust has the power to take out a loan or mortgage depends on the type of trust and whether it allows for trust-owned assets to be used as collateral for loans.